-If Skyping in your apartment, use headphones, close the door to your room, speak softly, and end the conversation immediately if it is time for a meal.
+If Skyping/using other communication apps in your apartment, use headphones, close the door to your room, speak softly, and end the conversation immediately if it is time for a meal.

 Language

 You have been studying Spanish for years, and now you are going to apply your language skills in day-to-day life.
 Here are some things to keep in mind.